Table Of Content

 Customer Data Flow

-The customer data flow is a real-time data flow and is automatically triggered every time the order data flow runs.
+The eBay Customer to NetSuite Customer Add flow is a real-time data flow and is automatically triggered every time the order data flow runs.
 The flow currently supports customer creation and not customer updates (when any update is made to the customer in eBay, the same details must be updated in NetSuite manually).
 The customer information includes basic details such as shipping address.
-The flow also provides pre-built functionality that prevents duplicate customers from getting created in NetSuite.
+The flow also provides a pre-built functionality that prevents duplicate customers from getting created in NetSuite.

 Comments